WIG D&I Conference Agenda

 12:20

-In this session, we will hear from public and private sector organisations to explore holistic approaches to culture shift to deliver high-performance and meaningful change.
+In this session, we will hear from public and private sector organisations to explore holistic approaches to culture shift to deliver high-performance and meaningful change, and how are organisations are using metrics to drive positive behaviours as inclusion targets are built into procurement processes and are vital to cross-sector working.

 • Hear examples of creating psychological safety in an ever-polarised world, and the differences in approach by organisations across various sectors